 The Noble Chapter of the National Honor Society (NHS) New members from the sophomore, junior and senior classes are inducted each year in the fall.
 Selection is based on scholarship, leadership, character and service.
 NHS students support Habitat for Humanity and lead a peer-tutoring program to help students in math, science, history and foreign languages.
 The NHS faculty adviser is Mrs. Katherine Reves.

-Spanish Club is lead by Sra.
+Multi-Cultural Club is lead by Sra.
 Kelly and is open to all Upper School students.
-The Spanish Club is a great way for members in Spanish classes to explore further the Spanish language and culture.
-Students engage in conversational Spanish, celebrate Latin cultural traditions, watch critically acclaimed Spanish films, and often prepare Spanish dishes to share with the club.
+The Multi-Cultural Club is a great way for members in foreign language classes to explore further the language and culture.
+Students engage in conversational language, celebrate cultural traditions, watch critically acclaimed films, and often prepare dishes to share with the club.
 They participate in meaningful community service including the adoption of a family in need at Christmastime.

 The Associated Students of Canterbury (TASC) is a student-led organization responsible for planning Upper School activities.
 TASC is comprised of an Executive Council consisting of a President, Vice President, a Program Director, and a Treasurer along with a senate made up of two elected representatives from each grade in the Upper School.
 Upper School faculty members support and advise these students.
 As a student-led organization, TASC’s scope and structure serves the Upper School community by planning and executing parties, dances, pep rallies, coffee houses, movie nights, prom, fund-raising, and other events.